cloud-hypervisor/cloud-hypervisor/README.md

 ### Architectures

-`cloud-hypervisor` supports the `x86-64` and `AArch64` architecture.
+Cloud Hypervisor supports the `x86-64` and `AArch64` architecture.
 There are some small differences in functionality between the two architectures.

 ### Guest OS

-`cloud-hypervisor` supports `64-bit Linux` with support for *modern* 64-bit Windows guests currently under development.
+Cloud Hypervisor supports `64-bit Linux` with support for *modern* 64-bit Windows guests currently under development.

 # 2. Getting Started